tripack45/VG101_SU16-15/FAQ/Glut On Windows.md

 # General Procedure

 ### Acquiring library files:
+  * You can download the file from the official website, [here](https://www.opengl.org/resources/libraries/glut/glutdlls37beta.zip)
   * Get them from the announcement, or
   * Get them from the QQ group